 For whatever reason, the 2013 Edition of the Nexus 7 could not avoid early leaks either.
 The world renound leaker @evleaks managed to post some official product photos on his Twitter.
 In addition, on July 22, 2013, Best Buy had an ad posted showing the Nexus 7 - 2013 Edition for $229 with 16GB storage.
 It was available to buy on July 30th, 2013 according to the ad.
 The price of the 32GB model was $269 which was also leaked early.
 The version had the typical improvements to the screen resolution, size, and of course the latest Android OS at the time.

 In 2012, Asus was busy with Transformer updates.
 It was at the MWC 2012 in March 2012 where Asus took the wraps of the Transformer TF300 tablets.
-A couple shifts happened with this release.
+Leading up to MWC 2012, in February, Asus started teasing with a few videos which indicated new Transformer tablets were on the way.
+Strategically for Asus, a couple shifts happened with this release.
 First, Asus dropped the "Eee Pad" branding and the Transformers became known as "Transformer Pad".
 Also, for the first time, Asus released a Transformer with multiple color options.
 With the T300T, it was unveiled in white, blue and red colors.

 The TF300 was essentially the update to the original TF101, whereas the TF700 Infinity (see below) was the update to the Transformer Prime.
 The TF300 was considered the "Transformer Pad 300 Series".
 The release date was April 22, 2012 in the US market.
 It was available at a cheaper price than the premium Prime and Infinity Transformer tablets.
 Using plastic in the design and a slightly downgraded display allowed for the TF300 to achieve a remarkable price point.
 Although it was announced as coming with either 32GB or 16GB configurations, it was only release as a 32GB tablet.
 The release date price was $399.
 The keyboard dock was sold at a price of $149.
 For the first in the USA (using AT&T networks), along with Europe and Asia, the TF300 was also available in a 3G and LTE configuration.
 The 3G model was known as the TF300TG and the 4G LTE model was known as the TF300TL.
 This particular model was sold at a price of $449 for the 16GB model and $499 for the 32GB model.